brndnmtthws/labhub/README.md

 A GitHub bot written in Rust for using GitLab CI in OSS projects.

+## Features

+- Listens for webhooks from GitHub
+- Pushes new branches to GitLab for external (forked) PRs
+- Possibly more coming soon 👻

 ## The Problem

 GitLab has a great CI system, however it's not suitable for open source projects 😧 (at the time of writing) because it won't build external PRs by default.